GreenFrogMCBE/GreenFrogMCBE/README.md

 #### Warning: This software is still in beta!

+#### Our goal is to make the software support as much features, as possible

 #### Development status > Under active development

 #### Help to translate > https://poeditor.com/join/project/fwIZCyBjPw